-According to Pratt et. al. (2020), cooking classes are a form of third-generation gastronomic tourism experience as they provide tourists with opportunities to actively engage in the production and consumption of food.
-As a third-generation experience, cooking classes link tourists with the local people, place, identity and culture in a way that transcend the producer-consumer relationships (Richard, 2015; Pratt et. al., 2020).
-As Walters (2017) notes, tourists in cooking schools resemble learners engaged in hands-on activities similar to the second-person interpretation seen in living history museums.
-Prayag et. al., (2020) argue that participating in cooking classes represent a good example of a serious leisure activity that involves education, personal enrichment and self-gratification, in other words, reflection and recreation.
-Walters (2017) suggests that the temporal and spatial staging of cooking schools was similar to that of a living history museum and represent an intersection of staged authenticity, culinary tourism and heritage tourism.
+Cooking classes are a form of third-generation gastronomic tourism experience as they provide tourists with opportunities to actively engage in the production and consumption of food and link tourists with the local people, place, identity and culture in a way that transcends the producer-consumer relationships (Pratt et al., 2020; Richards, 2015).
+As Walter (2017) notes, tourists in cooking schools resemble learners engaged in hands-on activities similar to the second-person interpretation seen in living history museums.
+Prayag et al. (2020) argue that participating in cooking classes represent a good example of a serious leisure activity that involves education, personal enrichment and self-gratification, in other words, reflection and recreation.
+Walter (2017) suggests that the temporal and spatial staging of cooking schools was similar to that of a living history museum and represent an intersection of staged authenticity, culinary tourism and heritage tourism.